gagana-05/Term-Project/README.md

 0.9
 ```

-<b>Note 1:</b> Now the run the commands in the following sequence and ensure no steps are skipped
+<b>Note 1:</b> Now run the commands in the following sequence and ensure no steps are skipped

 ```bash
 prep -design femto -tag full_guide